Kodiak Sciences Inc. (KOD)’s stock price in review: A technical analysis

-Kodiak Sciences Inc. (NASDAQ:KOD) marked $7.24 per share on Friday, up from a previous closing price of $6.91.
-While Kodiak Sciences Inc. has overperformed by 4.70%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, KOD fell by -11.81%, with highs and lows ranging from $12.80 to $4.25, whereas the simple moving average jumped by 4.01% in the last 200 days.
+As of Friday, Kodiak Sciences Inc.’s (NASDAQ:KOD) stock closed at $6.90, up from $6.74 the previous day.
+While Kodiak Sciences Inc. has overperformed by 2.45%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, KOD fell by -12.88%, with highs and lows ranging from $12.80 to $4.25, whereas the simple moving average jumped by 0.16% in the last 200 days.

 Top 5 EV Tech Stocks to Buy for 2023